-The Washington Health Benefit Exchange financial statements - including the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows - are designed to provide an overview of the Exchange's financial position and activities.
+The Washington Health Benefit Exchange financial statements-including the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows-are designed to provide an overview of the Exchange's financial position and activities.
 The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America as promulgated by the Governmental Accounting Standards Board (GASB).
 Under this method of accounting, an economic resources measurement focus and an accrual basis of accounting is used, similar to private industry.
 The flow of economic resources measurement focus measures all assets that are available to the entity, not only cash or soon to be cash assets.
 Both long-term assets and long-term liabilities are measured when using economic resources measurement focus.
 Revenue is recorded when earned, and expenses are recorded when incurred.
 Exchange management prepares this Discussion and Analysis to assist the reader of these financial statements.

 The Statement of Net Position presents information on the Exchange's assets and deferred outflows of resources and liabilities and deferred inflows of resources, with the difference between them reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Exchange is improving or deteriorating.
-The Exchange's total net position increased to \$8.0 million as of June 30, 2019.
-The primary reasons for the increase were Healthplanfinder website enhancements, increase in prepaid assets related to software/technology licenses, licenses, and increased cash.
-This resulted in an increase in net capital assets of \$5.3 million from the previous year.
+The Exchange's total net position increased to \$11.8 million as of June 30, 2020.
+The primary reasons for the increase were State reimbursements for Healthplanfinder website enhancements, leasehold improvements, and reduction in net pension liability.
+These resulted in an increase in net position of \$3.8 million from the previous year.

-Following is a summary of the Exchange's assets, deferred outflows, liabilities, deferred inflows and net position as of June 30, 2019 (\$ in millions):
+Following is a summary of the Exchange's assets, deferred outflows, liabilities, deferred inflows and net position as of June 30, 2020 (\$ in millions):

-As of 6/30/2019 As of 6/30/2018
+As of 6/30/2020 As of 6/30/2019

-Current assets \$ 17.0 \$ 15.0
+Current assets Capital assets, net Other long-term assets \$ 13.1 19.5 0.4 \$ 17.0 17.3 0.7

-Capital assets Other long-term assets Total Assets 17.3 0.7 35.0 12.0 0.2 27.2
+Total Assets 33.0 35.0

-Deferred outflows of resources Current liabilities
+Deferred outflows of resources 1.9 1.7

+Current liabilities Long-term liabilities 13.7 6.7 17.5 8.8

-Long-term liabilities Total Liabilities
+Total Liabilities 20.4 26.3

-Deferred inflows of resources 2.4 1.7
+Deferred inflows of resources 2.7 2.4

-Total Net Position \$ 8.0 \$ 4.1
+Total Net Position \$ 11.8 \$ 8.0

-The Statement of Revenues, Expenses, and Changes in Net Position report the operating revenues and expenses as well as the non-operating revenues and expenses of the Exchange.
-The difference, an increase or decrease in net assets, is presented as the change in net position.
-As recorded in the attached statement for the twelve months ended June 30, 2019, the Exchange recognized approximately \$28.6 million in operating revenues.
-This represents an increase in operating revenue of over \$2.0 million when compared to the year ended June 30, 2018.
-The Exchange also received \$32.6 million in matching revenues from the Medicaid program for fiscal year ended June 30, 2019, which was an increase of \$3.3 million from the previous fiscal year.
-The increases in both operating and Medicaid matching funds were primarily due to an increase in the Exchange's budget during the last fiscal year related to one-time costs.
-The one-time costs were primarily related to switching the network to the cloud and re-procurement of the call center support contract.
+The Statement of Revenues, Expenses, and Changes in Net Position reports the operating revenues and expenses as well as the non-operating revenues and expenses of the Exchange.
+The difference is presented as the change in net position.
+As recorded in the attached statement for the fiscal year ended June 30, 2020, the Exchange recognized approximately \$30.9 million in operating revenues.
+This represents an increase in operating revenue of over \$2.3 million when compared to the year ended June 30, 2019.
+The Exchange also received \$27.9 million in revenues from the federal Medicaid program matching and the state general fund for fiscal year ended June 30, 2020, which was a decrease of \$4.7 million from the previous fiscal year.
+Both the increase in operating revenue and decrease in Medicaid matching funds were due primarily to significant work in Qualified Health Plan specific activities, such as Cascade Care, which are not eligible for Medicaid match and, as such, require the Exchange to draw more operating funds.